BolajiAyodeji/cl-jamstack-ecommerce-workshop/README.md

 Now let's integrate Commerce Layer into our static product page for headless commerce capabilities.
 Details and live coding to be done in the live workshop.

+## Bonus: Place an order via the Commerce Layer CLI

+Since this workshop doesn't cover how to checkout your shopping bag and actually place the order, let's place the order completely using the Commerce Layer CLI in a few steps.
+Click [here](https://gist.github.com/silviorelli/93424c7e0483780dc5c51fe7a3d215c1) for the step-by-step guide.

 ## Continous Deployment on Netlify

 Now let's push our project to GitHub and deploy it to Netlify.
 Every time you push any change to GitHub, Netlify will run your build and re-deploy the repository again.
 You can follow the steps below or [watch this video](https://egghead.io/lessons/egghead-deploy-a-site-to-netlify-from-git) to set up continuous deployment on Netlify.